Mucous membrane pemphigoid - Anogenital in

 MMP is almost twice as common in females as it is in males, and it is seen most frequently in older individuals.

 MMP affects the mucous membranes and, less commonly, the skin.
-The mouth is involved most frequently (painful erosions and ulcers), followed by the conjunctiva (corneal injection, scarring that leads to symblepharon and blindness).
-Nasal, laryngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, hoarseness, or dysphagia, respectively.
+The mouth is involved most often (ie, painful erosions and ulcers), followed by the conjunctiva (corneal inflammation and scarring, conjunctiva inflammation, trichiasis, ectropion, symblepharon, ankyloblepharon, and blindness).
+Skin, nasal, laryngeal, pharyngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, hoarseness, or dysphagia, respectively.

 Uncircumcised men may experience phimosis secondary to scarring.
 Perianal disease may present as perianal erythema and scarring.